I adore my job, but I’m not going to sit here and try and pretend to you that every project that falls into my inbox fills me with glee.

 As I’m sure many of you know only too well, when you spend most of your working life staring at words on a screen, it’s refreshing to work with video captions now and again rather than just text.

-The content of the videos is normally informative or entertaining, or both, and communicating the spoken word
+The content of the videos is normally informative or entertaining, or both, and communicating the spoken word in short, subtitle-friendly sentences is a very different kind of challenge, but one I relish.

 Have you been thinking about translating any of these pieces of content for your business?
 Make my day and ask for a quote here.